 Scholarships!
 Some schools use the weighted GPA to determine scholarships amounts.
 I don’t want your homeschooler to miss out on amazing scholarships!

-Does my gpa even matter?
+Does a high GPA even matter?

 Short answer?
 Not really.
 One applicant can have a 5.0 GPA with basket weaving type classes.
 Another can have a 3.7 with all AP and Dual Enrollment classes.
 Colleges know this.
-That’s why they recalculate using their own formula.
+That’s why many recalculate using their own formula.
 What matters most: the rigor and upward trend of your homeschooler’s high school years.

 Where do I include the GPA on the homeschool college application?